 Research and teaching in the field of comparative politics focuses on issues such as the origins and evolution of states; political economy and theories of development; democratic and authoritarian tendencies in diverse regimes; types of government (parliamentary and presidential, unitary and federal, etc.); core political institutions (constitutions, electoral systems, etc.); cross-national differences in public policy; patterns of political participation; elections, parties, interest groups and social movements; identity politics, political culture, and social capital; contentious politics, revolutions, and civil wars.
 Comparative theories and methods are used to study political developments within and across Asia, Africa, Europe, Latin America, the Middle East, and North America.

-Members: Chris Brown, Andrea Chandler, William Cross, Piotr Dutkiewicz, Christina Gabriel, Martin Geiger, Melissa Haussman, Achim Hurrelmann, Laura Macdonald, W. R. Newell, Jeremy Paltiel, Cristina Rojas, Jeff Sahadeo, Elinor Sloan, Gopika Solanki, Mira Sucharov, William Walters, Conrad Winn
+Members: Chris Brown, Andrea Chandler, Piotr Dutkiewicz, Martin Geiger, Melissa Haussman, Achim Hurrelmann, Laura Macdonald, W. R. Newell, Jeremy Paltiel, Jeff Sahadeo, Elinor Sloan, Gopika Solanki, Mira Sucharov, William Walters, Conrad Winn

 The Department has one of the largest concentrations of political scientists conducting research on International Relations (IR) in the country.
 Our research expertise covers traditional subjects of inter-state politics such as foreign policy, security, international institutions, international political economy and global governance, as well as newer thematic concerns such as the international politics of migration, ethics, humanitarian intervention and food.
 Our research spans all of the principal theoretical approaches found in the field of IR and draws on several methodological traditions within the social sciences more generally.
 Our research concerns also mesh with those of other fields, especially comparative politics, political theory and public policy and administration.

-Members: Peter Andree, Chris Brown, Andrea Chandler, Tom Darby, Piotr Dutkiewicz, Martin Geiger, Randall Germain, Hans-Martin Jaeger, Laura Macdonald, James Milner, Jeremy Paltiel, Farhang Rajaee, Fiona Robinson, Cristina Rojas, Jeff Sahadeo, Brian Schmidt, Elinor Sloan, Mira Sucharov, William Walters
+Members: Peter Andree, Chris Brown, Piotr Dutkiewicz, Martin Geiger, Randall Germain, Hans-Martin Jaeger, Laura Macdonald, James Milner, Jeremy Paltiel, Farhang Rajaee, Fiona Robinson, Cristina Rojas, Jeff Sahadeo, Brian Schmidt, Elinor Sloan, Mira Sucharov, William Walters

 Research and teaching in the field of Political Theory is grounded in the history of political philosophy and its major paradigms including classical, modern and historicist.
 Themes include reason and revelation; justice, legitimacy and the common good; character, civic virtue and liberal education; global technology and radical modernity; the encounter between Western and non-Western theory and practice.
 Schools of thought examined include the Enlightenment, German Idealism, critical theory, phenomenology, post-modernism, feminist political theory.
 The thematic consideration of political theory is pre-eminently guided by the study of the primary texts.

-Members: Scott Bennett, Randall Germain, Marc Hanvelt, Achim Hurrelmann, Raffaele Iacovino, Hans-Martin Jaeger, Radha Jhappan, James Meadowcroft, W. R. Newell, Farhang Rajaee, Fiona Robinson, Brian Schmidt, Gopika Solanki
+Members: Scott Bennett, Randall Germain, Marc Hanvelt, Achim Hurrelmann, Raffaele Iacovino, Hans-Martin Jaeger, Radha Jhappan, Sophie Marcotte-Chénard, James Meadowcroft, W. R. Newell, Farhang Rajaee, Brian Schmidt

 Public Affairs and Policy Analysis